Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

 ## Backend Workflow
   * Firebase Firestore: CampusConnect uses Firestore as a real-time NoSQL database to store data related to campus buildings, including names, descriptions, operating hours, services, and geographical coordinates.
 The frontend (React) communicates directly with Firestore using the Firebase SDK — no backend server is required.
 This allows seamless and secure data retrieval in JSON format.
 Firestore’s real-time syncing ensures that updates, such as changes to department hours or location info, are immediately reflected in the UI without requiring a manual page refresh.

-  * FirestoreSearchService: handles keyword and service-based search queries.
+  * FirestoreSearchService: handles keyword, service-based search queries, and queries sent to AI for response generation and storing response in the database.

-  * Gemini AI via Firestore: AI-powered answers are generated through a Firestore collection (extChatHistory) that triggers external processing via Gemini.
+  * Gemini AI via Firestore Extension: AI-powered answers are generated through a Firestore collection (extChatHistory) that triggers external processing via Gemini.
 The frontend writes a user query to the collection, and when a response is generated, it’s synced back to the app in real-time using onSnapshot() listeners.